kbhimanavarjula/ams-iot/README.md

 **Follow Below steps to create Azure AD B2C Tenant:**

+1. To create a new B2C tenant in Azure Active Directory B2C.
+Login to Azure portal -> Click + to Create a resource to open the New page.

+2. In the New page search box enter Azure Active Directory B2C the result is displayed in the Everything page.

-1. Create a new B2C tenant in **Azure Active Directory B2C**.
-You'll be shown a page with the information on Azure Active Directory B2C.
-Click Create at the bottom to start configuring your new Azure Active Directory B2C tenant.
+3. Click Azure Active Directory B2C to open a create Azure Active Directory B2C page.

+4. Click Create button at the bottom to start configuring your new Azure Active Directory B2C tenant.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/3.png)

+5. Select Create a new Azure AD B2C Tenant.

-2. Choose the **Organization name, Initial Domain name** and **Country of Region** for your Tenant.
+6. Enter the Organization name, Initial Domain name in their respective fields and select the Country of Region for your Tenant from the dropdown list.

-3. Note down your entire **Tenant name** which is highlighted in the below screenshot, this will be used while deploying the **ARM template.**
+7. Note down your entire Tenant name which is highlighted in the below figure, this will be used while deploying the ARM template.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/4.png)

-4. Once the B2C Tenant is created, Click **Directory and Subscription filter** on the top right to see your newly created tenant.
+8. Once the B2C Tenant is created, Click Directory and Subscription filter on the top right to see your newly created tenant.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/5.png)

-5. Switch to your created tenant by clicking on it.
-Type **Azure** in search column and select **Azure AD B2C**.
+9. Switch to your created tenant by clicking on it.
+Type Azure in search box and select Azure AD B2C.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/6.png)

-6. You can see the created tenant overview like below.
+10. You can see the created tenant overview as shown in the following figure.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/7.png)

-7. Click on **sign-up or sign-in policies**.
-Then click on **Add** to add policy.
+11. Click sign-up or sign-in policies under POLICIES section.
+Then click +Add to add policy.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/8.png)

-8. Provide the **name** and enter the details as shown below.
+12. Provide the name and enter the details as shown in the following figure.

+13. Note down the policy name that you are creating, as it is used while deploying the template.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/9.png)

-9. Select all the **Sign-up attributes** as show below.
+14. Select all the Sign-up attributes as show in the following figure.

-10. Note down the policy name that you are creating now, this will be used while deploying the template.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/10.png)

-11. Select all the **Application claims** as shown below.
+15. Select all the Application claims as shown in the following figure.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/11.png)

-12. After filling all the required details, click on **Create**.
+16. After providing all the required details, click Create button.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/12.png)

-13. Once the deployment is complete, the below screen will appear with sign-up details.
+17. Once the deployment is complete, the sign-up details are displayed as shown in the following figure.

 ![alt text](https://github.com/sysgain/ams-iot/raw/CostingSolution/images/13.png)

+**Note**:

 * If you want to **Deployment Cost Type 1 or 2 or 3**, follow the section 5.1.1. to create the Web Application.